From The Archives

 Setlist: Do The Robot/ Run Down/ One Way Street/ Lipstick On Your Collar/ Demolition Girl/ Nights In Venice/ Runaway [Del Shannon]/ Wild About You [Andy James/Missing Links]/ River Deep Mountain High [Phil Spector/Ike & Tina Tuner]/ Erotic Neurotic/ Orstralia/ Kissin' Cousins/ (I'm) Stranded/ This Perfect Day.

-Note 1: See 22-Jul-77 entry.
+Note 1: See also 22-Jul-77 entry.
+NME 16-Jul-77 listing shows Deaf School at Barbarella's on the 16th.
 According to recollections of Paddy @ Birmingham Music Archive he saw the Saints Barbarella's on the 16th of July and the 8th of October.
+On the other hand, how easy would it have been to return from Amsterdam after their gig on the 15th?

 Note 2: Barbarella's, opened in 1972 was initially a disco venue that turned into a live rock venue, and became legendary by hosting punk bands in 1975/76.
 It closed in August 1979.